etetoolkit/ete/doc/tutorial/tutorial_smartview.rst

 - **tooltip on hover**, whether to show tooltip when mouse hover on the node.
 If *False*, tooltip will be shown on left-click.
 Default *False*.

-- **zoom around node**, If set to True, SmartView restricts the zoom-out level to maintain the node as the focal point, ensuring it remains clearly visible.
+- **smart zoom**, If set to True, SmartView will adjust the horizontal and vertical zoom so that the current node under the cursor tends to occupy the full area.
 The default setting is **True**.

 - **zoom in aligned panel**, If set to True, users can zoom in the aligned panel for aligned node faces.
 The default setting is **False**.